input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 much too high per developer.

-So instead of spending engineering time and energy _responding_ to ecosystem changes and maintenance, the DevX team decided the best course of action was to enhance GHC's cross-compilation support and add a proper JS backend based on GHCJS.
-We feel that this adds value to the entire Haskell ecosystem, keeps the JS backend in sync with GHC, provides a better user experience for all, reduces maintenance costs, and greatly improves the backends in GHC in general.
-By implementing support for a JS backend in GHC, we also improve GHC's support for cross-compilation (and testing cross-compilers), which is directly applicable to the WebAssembly, iOS, and Android backends in GHC.
+So instead of spending engineering time and energy _responding_ to ecosystem changes and maintenance, the DevX team decided the best course of action was to enhance GHC's cross-compilation support and add a proper JavaScript backend based on GHCJS.
+We feel that this adds value to the entire Haskell ecosystem, keeps the JavaScript backend in sync with GHC, provides a better user experience for all, reduces maintenance costs, and greatly improves the backends in GHC in general.
+By implementing support for a JavaScript backend in GHC, we also improve GHC's support for cross-compilation (and testing cross-compilers), which is directly applicable to the WebAssembly, iOS, and Android backends in GHC.

 ## Is GHCJS dead?

 Not yet!
-As it stands, the JS backend doesn't provide all the features provided by GHCJS.
+As it stands, the JavaScript backend doesn't provide all the features provided by GHCJS.
 In particular it doesn't support Template Haskell and we've removed the GHCJS FFI to refine its design.
 See our roadmap below for more details.

 Nevertheless GHCJS is unlikely to be updated to use a GHC version more recent than 8.10.x.
-So from our point of view it is in maintenance mode until the JS backend totally subsumes its features.
+So from our point of view it is in maintenance mode until the JavaScript backend totally subsumes its features.
 However it's an open source project so feel free to offer patches to update it to use newer version of the GHC library.

 ## What is missing from GHCJS?

-The JS backend borrows a lot of code from GHCJS, but not all of it.
+The JavaScript backend borrows a lot of code from GHCJS, but not all of it.
 If you are a GHCJS user, here are the main differences:

-1. GHCJS was stuck to GHC 8.10 while the JS backend follows GHC head.
+1. GHCJS was stuck to GHC 8.10 while the JavaScript backend follows GHC head.

 2. GHCJS's incremental linking support ("base" bundles) hasn't been ported.
 This feature required too many changes (such as adding new command-line flags) and would have been backend-specific.
 This might be implemented in the future if it proves to be useful for the newer Template Haskell implementation, for example.

-3. GHCJS's JS code optimizer hasn't been ported.
+3. GHCJS's JavaScript code optimizer hasn't been ported.
 The code was trying to do too much all at once and consequently was fragile and slow.
-We plan to work on an intermediate representation between STG and JS to perform the same optimizations with better performance, maintainability, and reliability.
+We plan to work on an intermediate representation between STG and JavaScript to perform the same optimizations with better performance, maintainability, and reliability.

 4. GHCJS's compactor (link time optimizations) code hasn't been ported.
 Some optimizations have been reimplemented (e.g. global renaming of local